bobmonsour/11tybundle.dev/src/posts/11ty-bundle-15.md

 We've got 7 new posts since the last issue.
 We're over 700 posts now.

 I've added [giscus](https://giscus.app/) commenting to these blog posts.
-So if you have a GitHub account, you can comment here...[see below](#comments).
+So if you have a GitHub account, you can comment here.
 Hat tip to [Bryce Wray](/authors/bryce-wray/) for the [inspiration](https://www.brycewray.com/posts/2023/08/making-giscus-less-gabby/).
 Though I have not used his details/summary approach to reduce javascript loading until necessary.
 I may change my mind later.
 Baby steps.
 In the mean time, please leave a comment if you're moved to do so.

 _[UPDATE: 11-01-2023]: I have removed the giscus comments on the blog posts.
 Since adding them back in August, I have received one single comment (thanks Bryce) on any of the blog posts.
 In the interest of less javascript, they are hereby vanquished._